Movilizer/movilizer-spring-connector/README.md

 # movilizer-spring-connector

 The Spring connector uses Java to integrate with the Movilizer Cloud.
-It offers solutions for standard challanges while integrating with the Movilizer Cloud and creating a mobile process based on the data coming from a backend.
+It offers solutions for standard challenges while integrating with the Movilizer Cloud and creating a mobile process based on the data coming from a back end.

 The connector offers:
 * Annotation based mappers for DataContainers and MasterData